 There are rare risks specific to VP shunting that can be serious and potentially life-threatening if left untreated, including:

 - blood clots

 - damage to brain tissue

 - swelling of the brain

-Fever, headache, abdominal pain, fatigue, and a spike in blood pressure levels can indicate infection or a malfunction in the shunt.
+Fever, headache, abdominal pain, fatigue, and a spike in blood pressure levels, or having the same symptoms that were present when the shunt was initially placed, can indicate an infection or a malfunction of the shunt.
 Notify your doctor immediately if these signs and symptoms develop.
-According to the University of Chicago Pritzker School of Medicine (UCPSM), infection is most common in the first few weeks after a shunt placement.
-(UCPSM)
+According to the University of Chicago, infection is most common in the first few weeks after a shunt placement.

 - mechanical failure

-These malfunctions can lead to serious medical complications, such as over- or under-draining of CSF.
-Over-draining occurs when CSF is drained from ventricles at a faster rate than it is produced.
+Malfunctions can lead to serious complications, such as over- or under-draining of CSF.
+Over-draining occurs when CSF drains from ventricles at a faster rate than it’s produced.
 This can cause ventricles to collapse, which may lead to headaches or hemorrhage inside the brain.
 Under-draining allows CSF to accumulate on the brain and can cause symptoms of hydrocephalus to return.
-Seek immediate medical attention if you experience symptoms that indicate your shunt system is not working properly.
+Seek immediate medical attention if you experience symptoms that indicate your shunt system isn’t working properly.